Table of Contents

 The service comes with a great UX for property owners allowing you to list your short-term rentals quickly and manage properties, prices, and availability easily.

 The flexible property management settings allow you to set up your property policy (cancellation, deposit, taxes, fees, etc.), amenities, room types and rate plans with ease.
 There are also tons of supporting tools dedicated to revenue management, analytics, connection with other platforms, etc.

 There are different ways to accept reservation payments with Expedia: guests can pay at the time of reservation, after arrival or you can split the payment.
 You’ll need to pay Expedia “the compensation percentage” each time you get a reservation.

-SimplyOwners is not that popular as other platforms in this collection but has its huge audience as well.
+SimplyOwners is not that popular as other platforms in this collection but has a huge audience as well.

 SimplyOwners is perfectly suitable for vacation rental owners.
 It runs on a bit different listing model: you as a holiday property owner need to submit your listing to their team.
 They will help you create a draft for your property and if you like it, your property will be listed there once you’ve paid a fee.